kontur/proto-sketch/readme.md

 * forms and form elements like `form`, `fieldset`, `legend`, `label`, `input`
 * other meaningful elements like `button`, `a`, `address`, `ul`, `ol`, `li` and typographic elements like `h1-6`, `em`, `strong`, `p`, `small`
 * `img` and `video` (given you leave the src attribute or child tag empty) will display without content but with an icon only

+You can also use the css classes `.border-box` and `.background-crossed` to manually select items to highlight.
+(More customizations to come...)

 Last but not least:
 ---